Skip to Main Content

 Days to Maturity: 21-28 for baby greens; 45 to full maturity

-Sun Preference: Full to little sun
+Sun Preference: Full sun to partial shade

-Days to Maturity: 35-48
+Days to Germination: 4-7

 Spacing in Row: 1"